 In contrast, the Guangxi province has some of the lowest minimum wages in China, especially in certain areas, which start at 1,000 RMB per month.
 Liaoning has a minimum wage of 1,120 RMB per month, Hunan has a minimum wage of 1130 RMB per month and Anhui has a monthly minimum wage of 1,150 RMB.
 Although wage disparity is an issue in China, this gap has gotten slightly smaller during the last decade.

 Certain provinces set minimum wage standards at the county or district level, so there is an additional disparity in these areas.

 It is also worth noting that the Hunan province allows each city to decide which minimum wage level to apply.

 Labor Trends in China

 As China’s economy grows and focuses on innovation and services, most domestic workers employed by foreign-invested enterprises earn well above the minimum wage.
-Shanghai workers earned an average 9,723 RMB per month during the first half of 2019, a sum that is more than four times the local minimum wage.
+Shanghai workers earned an average of 9,723 RMB per month during the first half of 2019, a sum that is more than four times the local minimum wage.
 Employer social insurance and housing fund obligations increase employee salary an average of 37.25%.

-The increased wages in China may be due to the shrinking labor pool in China.
+The increased minimum wages in China may be due to the shrinking labor pool in China.
 In 2018, the employed population fell by 540,000 people.
 Many foreign investment dollars are flooded to the country’s coastal regions, but migrant workers are leaving these areas in favor of inland China.
 The migrant worker population in coastal provinces fell by 0.3% while western provinces grew by 5.3%, according to the National Bureau of Statistics.